BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_2_Programming_Bitcoind_with_C.md

   1. Request an address and an amount
   2. Set an arbitrary fee
   3. Find a UTXO that's large enough for the amount + the fee
+  4. Create a bench 32 address
-  4. Create a change address
+  5. Create a change address
-  5. Create a raw transaction that sends from the UTXO to the address and the change address
+  6. Create a raw transaction that sends from the UTXO to the address and the change address
-  6. Sign the transaction
+  7. Sign the transaction
-  7. Send the transaction
+  8. Send the transaction

 ### Plan for Your Future